hobbies for women in their 30s

 You can start with the 4-7-8 breathing or progressive muscle relaxation to get you started.

-You want to add this hobby to your list if you work from home as I do.
-Stretching can be a great way to move your body gently and remove any stiffness it may be held throughout the day.
+You want to add this hobby to your list if you work from home, as I do.
+Stretching can be a great way to move your body gently and remove any stiffness that may be held throughout the day.

 As the saying goes, motion brings emotion, and stretching can be a great way to remove any stress or lack of motivation you may be experiencing.
 However, please don’t feel like you need to do an hour of stretching every day to reap its benefits.
 Many studies show that simply moving your body for 5-10 minutes can be beneficial.

 Grab some water and get started with a light body stretch.
-Your muscles with thank you!
+Your muscles will thank you!

 It can also be an addition to your nighttime routine.